nabilahza/Predictive-Modeling-and-Model-Comparison/README.md

 ### Predictive Modeling and Model Comparison
 This project involves building and evaluating two predictive models to predict the target variable of a dataset.
-A comprehensive comparison of the models' performance is conducted using standard metrics for classification and regression problems.
+A comprehensive comparison of the models' performance is conducted using standard metrics for classification problems.

 ### Features